sisl/RLESCAS.jl/README.md

 * In Julia, run Pkg.clone("https://[username]@bitbucket.org/rcnlee/obj2dict.git", "Obj2Dict")
 * In Julia, run Pkg.checkout("PGFPlots", "master")
 * In Julia, run Pkg.checkout("TikzPictures", "master")
+* To be able to generate PDFs, you'll need lualatex and also aircraftshapes.sty.
+For the latter, get aircraftshapes.sty from https://github.com/sisl/aircraftshapes and include it into your tex system.
+For Windows (for MikTex2.9), put the aircraftshapes.sty file into "C:\Program Files\MiKTeX 2.9\tex\latex\aircraftshapes" folder.

 ## Usage ##